 Establishing Liability After a Truck Accident

 The question of liability is nearly always much more complex in a trucking accident than in a car accident.
 A semi-truck accident often involves more people than just the drivers.
-An experienced personal injury attorney will determine who can be held liable for your injuries.
+An experienced personal injury lawyer will determine who can be held liable for your injuries.